Can I Plan A Wedding in Five Days? (Updated for 2020)

 Even on short notice, you’ll want to look fabulous, so book a salon appointment for you and your maid of honor for the day before the wedding.
 Don’t do anything drastic.
 Get your hair trimmed for a simple style that will be easy to manage on your wedding day.

-Every wedding needs an officiant, unless you go to City Hall route, where a judge does the honors.
+Every wedding needs an wedding officiant, unless you go to City Hall route, where a judge does the honors.
 Professional officiants are likely booked in advance, so call on one of your friends to become a wedding officiant online.
 It’s easy, quick, and inexpensive.
 And you’ll be providing someone with an entirely new profession!

 If you’re having a simple dinner to celebrate your wedding, arrange for a private room that will allow music and dancing.
 You want to keep your guests energized.
 Research wedding DJs.
 Since you’re getting married mid-week, you have a good chance of finding someone available.
 If not, consider having everyone go to a nice dance club following the reception.

 It’s time to go shopping.
-You and your fiancé will be visiting jewelers for a wedding ring.
+You and your fiancé will be visiting wedding jewelers for a wedding ring.
 The groom and his best man will do fine in dark suits.
 You and your maid of honor will need dresses.
 Shop for simple, flowing gowns, but nothing elaborates.
-If you are getting married at home, a few simple decorations will do.
-Flowers shouldn’t be high on your list of priorities.
+If you are getting married at home, a few simple wedding decorations will do.
+Wedding flowers shouldn’t be high on your list of priorities.
 No one will miss them, anyway.
 A single Cala lily or rose for you and your maid of honor will be lovely.

 Professional photographers will probably be booked, but you might find someone for a weekday.
 If not, tap one of your friends who is handy with a camera or try a photography school that might recommend a promising amateur.
 You should also provide disposable cameras for all the guests (there won’t be that many) and have them take spontaneous pictures of the day.

-Photographs will be important because of the number of family members and friends who won’t be able to attend.
+Wedding photos will be important because of the number of family members and friends who won’t be able to attend.
 It would be a lovely gesture to send them a nice photo album after the wedding.